 When prompted for the installation type, choose Full installation.
 This will enable Tomcat to start on boot.
 Server Shutdown port should be set to 8005.

 After the installation is complete you need to set Local System account for the application,and restart it.

-Step 3: Download and install PostgreSQL 9.5 - 12 versions from PostgreSQL official website https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
+Step 3: Download and install PostgreSQL 9.5 or higher version from PostgreSQL official website https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

 - While installing PostgreSQL you will be prompted for password; make sure that you type in postgres